proggy-al/Otus-Electron-Team-Project/README.md

 - Quick and convenient entry for your visitors
 - It's easy to sell you a product
 - Billing processes
-- Weak schedule for participants
+- Weekly schedule for participants
 - Reserve class and coach for the participant
 - Training history for clients to show them that they are progressing